 Factors that may increase your risk of contractures include:

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 Your joints will be examined for restricted movement and range of motion.

 Images may be taken of your bodily structures.
 This can be done with x-rays .